June Rebellion: Causes and catalysts

 General Jean Lamarque was admired by republicans for his defeat of Legitimists in the Vendée in 1815 and his support of international republican movements.

-Leading up to the rebellion, there were significant economic problems, particularly acute in the period from 1827 to 1832.
+France had experienced significant economic problems in the period from 1827 to 1832.
 Harvest failures, food shortages, and increases in the cost of living created discontent throughout the classes.
 In the spring of 1832, Paris suffered a widespread outbreak of cholera, which ended with a death toll of 18,402 in the city and 100,000 across France.
 The poor neighbourhoods of Paris were devastated by the disease, arousing suspicion that the government had poisoned wells.

 The epidemic soon claimed two well-known victims.
 Prime Minister Casimir Perier fell sick and died on 16 May, and the hero of the Napoleonic wars and reformer Jean Maximilien Lamarque died on 1 June.
 Perier was given a grand state funeral.
 The funeral of the popular Lamarque — described by Hugo as "loved by the people because he accepted the chances the future offered, loved by the mob because he served the emperor well" — was an opportunity to demonstrate the strength of the opposition.

-The monarchy of Louis Philippe, which had become the government of the middle class, was now attacked from two opposite sides at once.
+The monarchy of Louis Philippe, which had become the government of the middle class, was now attacked from both sides at once.

 Before these two deaths, there had been two significant rebellions.
 In France's second city, Lyon, a workers' uprising known as the Canut revolt had occurred in December 1831, caused by economic hardship.
 Troops were sent in after members of the local National Guard defected to the rebels.
 In February 1832 in Paris supporters of the Bourbons—the Legitimists, or Carlists as they were called by their adversaries—made an attempt to carry off the royal family in what would become known as the "conspiracy of rue des Prouvaires".

 This was followed by an insurrection in the Bourbon heartland of the Vendée led by Caroline, Duchess of Berry, mother of Henri, Count of Chambord, the Legitimist claimant to the throne as 'Henri V'.
 The duchess was captured in late 1832 and imprisoned until 1833.
 After this, the Legitimists renounced war and fell back on the press as a weapon.